OceaneCsn/DIANE/README.md

 + Expression based clustering in the framework of Mixture Models, and individual characterisation of those clusters (generalized linar models and GO enrichment analysis).

-+ Machine learning based Gene regulatory network inference and interactive network analysis, communi
++ Machine learning based Gene Regulatory Network inference and interactive network analysis, community discovery, transcription factor ranking...

-+ Session reporting and results download
++ Session reporting and results to download at each step of the pipeline

-+ Demonstration dataset and other ready to be explored datasets on several organisms
++ Demonstration on a published dataset, and other ready to explore datasets on several organisms

 All of the features in DIANE are accessible via a signle page Shiny application that can be locally launched, or used online at https://diane.bpmp.inrae.fr.